joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 See the [Files and folders](#files-and-folders) section for naming and organizing Sketch files.

+### Exporting

+Mockups with transparent backgrounds can cause many problems when viewing them on dark application themes.
+To prevent these issues, add a `Background color` to your artboards and enable the option to `Include in export`.

 ### Updating

 Sketch frequently releases major versions (e.g. **49**.0) with useful new